Keep your employees informed

 Assistance to help pay the wages of apprentices or trainees

-Eligible employers can apply for a wage subsidy of 50 per cent of the apprentice’s or trainee’s wage paid during the 9 months from 1 January 2020 to 30 September 2020.
+Eligible employers can apply for a wage subsidy of 50 per cent of the apprentice’s or trainee’s wage for 9 months from 1 January 2020 to 31 March 2021.
 Where a small business is not able to retain an apprentice, the subsidy will be available to a new employer.

 Employers will be reimbursed up to a maximum of $21,000 per eligible apprentice or trainee ($7,000 per quarter).